-You'll begin training in a class that meets three times a week.
+You begin formal Meisner training you'll attend class three times a week to begin.
 That may sound like a lot, but by front-loading our training we establish strong skills that will last a lifetime.
 After you've made it through your Tech I training, classes typically meet twice a week throughout the rest of the training.

-If you can't commit to our Studio schedule, talk to Wendy about her ONLINE ACTING CLASSES.
+If you can't commit to our Studio schedule, talk to Wendy about ONLINE ACTING CLASSES and other training options.

 We divide the Meisner training into three levels and then follow up the final level with a comprehensive Audition course that takes everything you've learned and teaches you how to use it under the pressures of various audition situations.